CIVA Staff Bio's

 Melissa Hills is a native of Wisconsin where she attended the University of WI – Milwaukee.
 She graduated summa cum laude with a Bachelor’s of Science in Secondary Education and Mathematics.
 After graduating in 2007, she relocated to Yuma, AZ where she helped to open a large new high school and was the department chair.
 After 5 years of teaching, she changed careers and worked alongside the Marine Corp.
 Melissa worked to help develop curriculum for the Marine Corps' advanced flight school.
 Eventually, Mrs. Hills relocated to the beautiful state of Colorado.
 She has a passion for reinvigorating student’s interest in mathematics.
 Her other passions are enjoying the great outdoors, trail running, and enjoying her family life with her husband and son.

-Elizabeth Kahn comes to CIVA with 29 years teaching experience in high school Theater and English.
+Elizabeth Kahn-Lanning comes to CIVA with 30 years teaching experience in high school Theater and English.
 She has an undergraduate degree in Theater Performance and Directing and English from the University of Northern Colorado and a Masters Degree in Arts and Humanities from Colorado College.
-While teaching has kept her life busy, she has been active in the Colorado Springs Theater Community since her daughter, now a senior in Social Work at CSU Fort Collins, was born!
-Ms. Kahn is an actor, director, set-designer, violinist with the Pikes Peak Philharmonic, and now runs a production company aimed at bringing the stage to the actor and patron who can no longer come to the theater in-person.
-She also is a veteran yoga teacher, owner of too-many-pets, and avid volunteer.
-Ms. Kahn lives in the mountains of Manitou Springs with her husband and furry friends.
+While teaching has kept her life busy, she has been active in the Colorado Springs Theater Community since her daughter, now a senior in Social Work at CSU Fort Collins, was born.
+Mrs. Kahn-Lanning is an actor, director, set-designer, violinist with the Pikes Peak Philharmonic, and teaches yoga online and in-person at Anya Yoga Collective in Colorado Springs.
+She also is the owner of too-many-pets, and an avid volunteer.
+Mrs. Kahn-Lanning lives in the mountains of Manitou Springs where she hikes and hangs out with her husband and furry friends.

 Brio Lynam Music Teacher